travelience/Aida/readme.md

 ```

 # Alerts
-Aida frameowrk have already a alert system integrated. you can use the default bootstrap template including in your layour:
+The alerts are session based flash messages and are activated by default.
+You can use the default bootstrap template including in your layout:
 ```html
 @include('Aida::alerts')
 ```